8 Types of Foods To Avoid with Colitis

-Colitis is a digestive disease that is caused by inflammation in your large intestine.
+Colitis is a digestive disease that is caused by inflammation in the large intestine.
 This is usually due to food poisoning or a parasitic infection, according to this study carried out by Harvard University.

 1. Fried and fatty foods

-Fried foods and foods with high levels of fatty materials can make your symptoms of colitis worse.
+Fried foods and foods with high levels of fatty materials can make symptoms of colitis worse.
 This is because they make digestion more difficult and increase inflammation.
 According to this study carried out by the University of Guadalajara in Mexico, eating too much fried and fast food may even be related to insulin resistance.

 2. Grains and whole seeds

-It has always been recommended that you eat fiber to improve your digestion.
-However, colitis patients should avoid foods that come from grains and whole seeds.
+It has always been recommended that you should eat fiber to improve your digestion.
+However, colitis patients should avoid foods made from grains and whole seeds.
 Soluble fiber is the best option for those with colitis, as stated in this investigation carried out by the Federation of Crohn’s and Ulcerative Colitis Associations.

 3. Coffee and tea

 Patients diagnosed with this disease should avoid drinks with caffeine as much as they can.
 These include coffee and tea, as stated in this report by the Spanish Society of Internal Medicine.
 This substance increases the levels of inflammation in the colon and affects the process that is in charge of getting rid of waste.